Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Introduction

-In the rest of the paper, we first revise previous work in action recognition, self-supervised learning, and we discuss into detail how we position ourselves with previous approaches that relate to some extent with \mymethod (Section \ref{sec:soa}).
-Section \ref{sec:method} describes our proposed architecture, while experiments are reported in Section \ref{sec:experiments} and discussion on future work are reported in the conclusion.
+In the rest of the paper, we first revise previous work in FPAR and self-supervised learning, and we discuss into detail how we position ourselves with previous approaches that relate to some extent with \mymethod (Section \ref{sec:soa}).
+Section \ref{sec:method} describes our proposed architecture, while experiments are presented in Section \ref{sec:experiments} and discussion on future work are reported in the conclusion.